pixlsus/website/src/articles/interview-chdk/index.md

 <figure>
 <img src='Peter.Laudanski.Heuernte.in.Holthausen_01.jpg' alt='Heuernte in Holthausen, by Peter Laudanski'>
 <figcaption>
 Kite aerial photograph captured by a Canon PowerShot G7X, powered by a CHDK script, by <a href='https://www.flickr.com/photos/56388614@N05/albums' target='_blank'>Peter Laudanski</a>, licensed by CC BY-NC 2.0.
-The script was written by <dfn>waterwingz</dfn> and is better described <a href='http://chdk.wikia.com/wiki/KAP_UAV_Exposure_Control_Script' target='_blank'>here</a></figcaption>
+The script was written by *waterwingz* and is better described <a href='http://chdk.wikia.com/wiki/KAP_UAV_Exposure_Control_Script' target='_blank'>here</a></figcaption>
 </figure>

 <figure>
 <img src='Peter.Laudanski.Kite.Mount.jpg' alt='Kite Mount, by Peter Laudanski'>
 <figcaption>
 Kite mount showing, at top left, a box containing battery and a transmitter for the monitor at bottom right, that stays on the ground.by <a href='https://www.flickr.com/photos/56388614@N05/albums' target='_blank'>Peter Laudanski</a>, licensed by CC BY-NC 2.0.
-The script was written by <dfn>waterwingz</dfn> and is better described <a href='http://chdk.wikia.com/wiki/KAP_UAV_Exposure_Control_Script' target='_blank'>here</a>
+The script was written by *waterwingz* and is better described <a href='http://chdk.wikia.com/wiki/KAP_UAV_Exposure_Control_Script' target='_blank'>here</a>
 </figure>

 #### When did you joined CHDK as a developer?
 Why?
 What is your background?
 What is your role?

 **waterwingz** July 2010 according to the records on the CHDK forum.
 But it seems like it was only nine years ago.
 I got started because it combined two of my hobbies - computers and cameras.
 Since then I've ported several cameras, contributed some original code, helped fix some bugs, coded many scripts, written a lot of documentation on the wiki, and helped a few newbies on the <a href='https://chdk.setepontos.com/index.php' target='_blank'>CHDK forum</a>.

 **philmoz** I started with the G12 port in November 2010.
-I've been a software developer for nearly 40 years and like <dfn>waterwingz</dfn>, photography is a hobby.
+I've been a software developer for nearly 40 years and like *waterwingz*, photography is a hobby.
 CHDK looked like fun and I wanted something to keep me programming - my day job was more management than development.
 I was pretty active until 2016, when real-life got in the way.
 I now do mobile app development full time, so don't spend much time on CHDK coding these days.

 **blackhole** I joined in August 2010.
 Prior to that I was just reading the forum as a guest and using CHDK on the old A530 and A590 cameras.
 At that time I was looking for a better solution for cheap-modified webcams, which were then popular in amateur astronomy.
 The logical solution was to switch to something cheap with a CCD sensor, so the decision fell on Canon cameras and CHDK.
 I became interested in the programming, so I started to collect knowledge on the forum and in the end I made my first port.